somedatapacket/docs.humio.com/content/integrations/data-shippers/beats/filebeat.md

 * Specify the text encoding to use when reading files using the `encoding` field.
   If the log files use special, non-ASCII characters, then set the encoding here.
 For example, `utf-8` or `latin1`.

-* If all your events are fairly small, you can increase `bulk_max_size` from the default of 50.
-The default of 50 is fine for most use cases.
+* If all your events are fairly small, you can increase `bulk_max_size` from the default of 200.
+The default of 200 is fine for most use cases.
   But keep bulk_max_size low, as you may get "Failed to perform any bulk index operations: 413 Request Entity Too Large" if a request ends up being too large, measured in bytes, not in number of events.

+* You may want to increase the number of worker instances (`worker`) from the default of 1 to (say) 4 to achieve more throughput if filebeat is not able to keep up with the inputs.
+But if increasing bulk_max_size is possible then do that instead.

 ## Running Filebeat {#running-filebeat}